Online registration has now closed.

 The UMass Police Department (UMPD) is located at 585 East Pleasant Street in Amherst, MA 01003.
 For emergencies, use your cellphone to call 413-545-3111 for the quickest response.
 If you call 911 with your cellphone note that you will be connected to the MA State Police, who can then transfer you to UMPD (say you are calling from UMass Amherst).
 For non-emergencies call 413-545-2121.
 During your visit you will also notice over 115 "Help" phones located all across campus.
 These boxes are easily identified by their yellow boxes topped with blue lights.
 When the red emergency button is pushed, the caller will be put in immediate contact with UMPD.
 In addition to providing voice contact with a police dispatcher, "Help" phone use also enables a dispatcher to pinpoint the caller's exact location.
 If you are deaf or hard-of-hearing and have access to TTY equipment, you can contact UMPD at 413-577-0384, or utilize the telecommunications relay service offered by Mass Relay.

 The Amherst area is home to many hotels, motels, inns, and bed & breakfasts.
-A variety of large chain hotels are located a 5 - 10 minute drive from the UMass Campus in neighboring Hadley, including the Holiday Inn, Comfort Inn, Econo Lodge, Howard Johnson, and Courtyard by Marriott.
+A variety of large chain hotels are located a 5 - 10 minute drive from the UMass Campus in neighboring Hadley, including the Holiday Inn, Comfort Inn, Howard Johnson, and Courtyard by Marriott.
 Looking for something a little different?
-Amherst, Northampton, and the surrounding area are home to many lovely inns and bed & breakfasts, including the Black Walnut Inn and the Inn on Boltwood, among others, all located within a 10-20 minute drive of campus.
-To help plan your visit, keep in mind that the University of Massachusetts campus is a 10-15 minute walk or 5-7 minute drive from the center of Amherst, and a 20-minute drive from the center of Northampton.
-For additional area lodging options, click here.
+Amherst, Northampton, and the surrounding area are home to many lovely inns and bed & breakfasts, including the Black Walnut Inn and the Inn on Boltwood, among others, all located within a 10 - 20 minute drive of campus.
+To help plan your visit, keep in mind that the University of Massachusetts campus is a 10 - 15 minute walk or 5-7 minute drive from the center of Amherst, and a 20-minute drive from the center of Northampton.
+The area is popular with vacationers in the summer, so we encourage you to complete your reservation as soon as possible.
+Some popular options are below.

 Local Transportation